Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Do I need analytics if I have server logs?

-They answer different questions.
-Logs are unbeatable for crawl behavior, errors, and bot activity; privacy analytics are better for understanding what humans do on pages.
-Most privacy-first sites use both — logs for technical SEO, lightweight analytics for human insight.
+They answer different questions and are better used together.
+Logs are the only reliable source for crawl behavior, bot activity, and server-level errors.
+Privacy-friendly analytics tools are better for understanding what real humans do on your pages after they load.
+Most privacy-first setups use both: logs for technical SEO, lightweight analytics for behavioral insight.

 How do I verify a request is really from Googlebot?

-Run a reverse DNS lookup on the IP; legitimate Googlebot resolves to a Google domain.
-Then run a forward lookup on that hostname and confirm it returns the same IP.
-User-agent strings alone are easy to spoof.
+Run a reverse DNS lookup on the IP address.
+A legitimate Googlebot request resolves to a hostname ending in googlebot.com or google.com.
+Then run a forward DNS lookup on that hostname and confirm it returns the same IP you started with.
+User-agent strings are trivially easy to spoof and cannot be trusted on their own.

 Can I do log analysis on shared hosting?